foglamp/foglamp-south-game/README.md

 South plugin for Raspberry Pi Enviro pHAT for use in IoT lab game.
 ==================================================================

 This plugin has been designed for a game that is played with EnviroP pHAT's mounted on radio control cars.
-It feeds foglamp with readings that equate to points scored in the game my drivng the car and reacting to lights.
+It feeds fledge with readings that equate to points scored in the game my drivng the car and reacting to lights.

 The scoring works as follows: